nstanard/slack-skb/README.md

 ## Slack.com Setup Steps

- - Create a new slack app with using the folling manifest:
+ - Create a new slack app using the following manifest:
  ```
  display_information:
   name: Simple Karma Bot